Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Procedural fairness is essential.
 The employee must be:

-When to use an external investigator: serious allegations (sexual harassment, fraud, bullying), when the respondent is a senior manager, or when there is a risk of bias.
+An external investigator is worth engaging for serious allegations such as sexual harassment, fraud or bullying, where the respondent is a senior manager or where there is a risk of bias.

-Documentation requirements: investigation plan, witness statements, findings report, outcome letter.
+The documentation should include an investigation plan, witness statements, a findings report and an outcome letter.
 Failure to investigate properly before terminating can turn a valid dismissal into an unfair one.
 The Fair Work Commission will scrutinise your process as much as the substantive reason for dismissal.

 6. Unenforceable Restraint of Trade Clauses